World of Color

 World of Color is a nighttime show at Disney California Adventure in the Disneyland Resort in Anaheim, California.
 Conceived by Vice President of Parades and Spectaculars Steve Davison, and designed by Disney Live Entertainment, the show has 1,200 water fountains and includes lights, fire, lasers, and fog, with high-definition projections on mist screens.
 The show is inspired by Walt Disney's Wonderful World of Color anthology television series, as evidenced by the use of its eponymous theme song written by the Sherman Brothers.

 The process of assembling, installing, and testing the show's numerous components and equipment in Paradise Bay spanned a period of approximately 15 months.
-The original version of World of Color premiered on June 10, 2010 as part of the Summer Nightastic! promotional campaign.
-The entire show cost $175 million to design, fabricate and install.
+The original version of World of Color premiered at a media-only event on Thursday, June 10, 2010, and to the public on Friday, June 11, 2010, as part of the Summer Nightastic! promotional campaign.
+The entire show cost $175 million to design, fabricate, and install.

 The show transpires at the lagoon of Paradise Bay, while the audience watches the performance at Paradise Park, located in front of The Little Mermaid: Ariel's Undersea Adventure attraction, as well as on the Pixar Pier bridge.
 Other nearby attractions such Pixar Pal-A-Round and Incredicoaster become part of the performance as they undergo various forms of lighting and projections throughout the show.
 The effects utilized in World of Color (water fountains, mist screens, fire, lasers, lighting, and fog) are choreographed to work in synchronicity with the featured music and image projections.

-In June 2018 during a refurbishment, a submerged electrical equipment vault flooded and resulted in a reopening delay of several months.
-Also, a portion of Table 3 collapsed and caused major damage.

-In 2021, World of Color went under an extensive refurbishment following the reopening of the parks from the COVID-19 pandemic.
-During this period, the Foley buildings that house projectors, lasers and lights in Paradise Bay were upgraded.

-On January 27, 2023, a new iteration of the show called World of Color: One debuted, which is part of the Disney 100 Years of Wonder celebration.
+On January 27, 2023, a new iteration of the show called World of Color - ONE debuted, which is part of The Walt Disney Company's centennial celebration.

+On May 16, 2025, World of Color - ONE was replaced by World of Color Happiness! in honor of the 70th Anniversary of Disneyland.

 Construction and development

 The show was first announced as part of the Disney California Adventure Park expansion in the fall of 2007, originally known as Walt Disney's Wonderful World of Color.
 Construction for the water show began with the draining of Paradise Bay on November 3, 2008.
 Construction on the platform began on January 5, 2009.
 The water was refilled in Paradise Bay in November 2009.
 Testing began during and after park hours in January 2010.
 A 25-minute video of sequences from the show was posted on YouTube by a hotel guest staying at Disney's Paradise Pier Hotel, on April 7, 2010.
-The first public performance was held on June 5, 2010 for the creators of the show and guests.
+The first public performance was held on June 5, 2010, for the creators of the show and guests.
 In the week leading up to June 11, private viewings for cast members, contest winners, and a celebrity-filled World Premiere took place.